encode/django-rest-framework/docs/api-guide/authentication.md

     $ curl -H "Authorization: Bearer <your-access-token>" http://localhost:8000/api/?client_id=YOUR_CLIENT_ID\&client_secret=YOUR_CLIENT_SECRET

-And hopefully, it will work like a charm.
+And it will work like a charm.

 # Custom authentication